simorgh1/aws-hands-ons/lambda/README.md

 ```

+Hit `Save`.

-Hit Save.
-Now we could Test the function, but first we need a test template, click Test and choose S3 Put request, and name it Upload, the template will be shown, change the name of the bucket with your bucket name: images-XXXXX , there two of them.
+Now we could Test the function, but first we need a test template, click `Test` and choose `S3 Put` Event template and name it Upload, the template will be shown, change the name of the bucket with your bucket name: `images-XXXXX`, there are two of them.

 Then change the object name `test/key` with the filename you uploaded before.
-Now you could click Test and you will see the result, which should be success.
-If you now visit the S3 bucket with images-XXXXX-resized name, you see the resized version of your image.
+Click Test and you will see the execution result, which should be succeeded.
+If you now visit the S3 bucket with `images-XXXXX-resized` name, you see the resized version of your image.

-You could now upload another hight resolution image and trigger your lambda function.
+You could upload another hight resolution image and trigger your lambda function.

+Please have a look into the monitoring and logging tab and check the execution logs.